Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: Generic superposition of states

-The corresponding Wigner function for this 6-component cat state is shown in Fig.~\ref{fig:cat6}.
-The general form of the Wigner function is given in Eq.~(\ref{eq:L_compo_Wigner}), applicable here by setting $L=6$ and using the relevant $\omega_j$ values.
-In line with the main objective of this work, we focus on the central interference part, denoted as $W_{\# L}\left(\alpha \right)$ for higher-order cases, and for this specific case, it takes the form,
+The corresponding Wigner function for this six-component cat state is shown in Fig.~\ref{fig:cat6}.
+The general form of the Wigner function is given in Eq.~(\ref{eq:L_compo_Wigner}), applicable here by setting $L=6$ and by using the relevant $\omega_j$ values.
+In line with the main objective of this work, we focus on the central interference part, denoted as $W_{\# L}\left(\alpha \right)$ for higher-order cases, and for this specific case, it takes the form

-As shown in Fig.~\ref{fig:cat6}, the central interference patch of this 6-component cat state forms a circle, indicating that it is uniformly restricted in all phase-space directions, unlike a compass state.
+As shown in Fig.~\ref{fig:cat6}, the central interference patch of this six-component cat state forms a circle, indicating that it is uniformly restricted in all phase-space directions, unlike a compass state.